Marty808s/KCAS/opora.md

 Zjistit co jsou ty koeficientY?
 Jak to funguje..

 ## 5.V závěru práce porovnáváte odhadnuté modely pomocí Akaikeho kritéria.
 U obhajoby je, prosím, nezapomeňte porovnat i slovně, a mimo jiné i vzhledem k predikovaným hodnotám (predikce se evidentně liší, tak nějak okomentovat v čem se liší, a co by tedy mohlo být lepší a proč).

+# ETS X ARIMA

+There are some metrics that we can take a look at to help us make this decision of which times series forecasting method to use.
+Most of the time, we can use AIC and BIC values of our models to determine which method works better within our model.
+We can also notice these characteristics if we examine a time series plot of our data and that will typically reveal the components of our data and which method may be more favorable.
+While both methods share many similarities, below are some of the key difference between them:

+## ARIMA models

+* some are stationary
+* do not have exponential smoothing counterparts
+* use if you see autocorrelation in the data, i.e. the past data explains the present data well

+## ETS models

+* are not stationary
+* use exponential smoothing
+* use if there is a trend and/or seasonality in the data, as this model explicitly models these components